Vijay-AWS-devops/sample-CICD-demo/README.md

 👥 **IAM User (Recommended)**: Create an IAM user with the following policies:

 - 📁 `AmazonS3FullAccess`: Manage S3 buckets for artifacts.
-- 🔨 `AWSCodeBuildDeveloperAccess`: Create and manage CodeBuild projects.
+- 🔨 `AWSCodeBuildAdminAccess`: Create and manage CodeBuild projects.
 - 🚚 `AWSCodeDeployFullAccess`: Manage CodeDeploy applications and deployments.
 - 🛡️ `IAMFullAccess` (Use cautiously, for project purposes only).
+- 🔐 `SecretsManagerReadWrite`:This allows you to store and rotate your secret keys for GitHub.

 🏷️ **IAM Role**: Create a role for AWS services (CodeBuild, CodePipeline, CodeDeploy) to interact with each other or you can allow the service to create on its own.